 - When the person opens the second door, it changes the state of the door position switch on the second door, which tells the mantrap relay to keep the first door locked.

-- When the second door closes, and the door position switch on the returns to its original state, the mantrap relay relocks both doors.
+- When the second door closes and the door position switch on it returns to its original state, the mantrap relay relocks both doors.

 Similarly from the inside, pressing the first request to exit button releases the inside door while simultaneously locking the outer door.
 The outer door cannot be opened until the inner door is shut.